Aspen Snowmass - Dan Bayer

 Skiing and Snowboarding are Colorado’s favorite pastimes, there’s no doubt about it.
 Throughout the winter, people from all around the state flock to their favorite ski areas to slide, glide and float their way down the mountains.
 Even those Coloradans who don’t ski or ride know there’s fun to be had at Colorado’s ski areas.
 With live music in the spring, tubing and more all winter, and plethora activities throughout the summer, it is hard to find a Coloradan who doesn’t love spending time in ski towns.

 What is it about skiing, snowboarding, and mountain towns in general that are so appealing to people from Colorado?
-After long deliberation, we’ve decided that skiing and snowboarding are the pinnacles of what it means to be Coloradan.
+After long deliberation, we’ve decided that skiing and snowboarding are the pinnacle of what it means to be Coloradan.
 Spending time on the slopes and in mountain towns combines all of the things that Coloradans love best and all the things that make us truly Coloradans.